Sasikanth Senthil: Early life

-Senthil was born into a Dalit family.
+Senthil was born into a Dalit family to Justice P Shanmugham, a District judge and Mrs. Ambica Shanmugham, a retired Central Government Officer.
 He completed his engineering degree in Electronics and Communication at National Institute of Technology, Tiruchirappalli and later worked at a private software company.

 IAS career

-Senthil was the topper from Tamil Nadu in the Union Public Service Commission (UPSC) exams and ranked ninth position at the national level.
+Senthil was the topper from Tamil Nadu in the 2008 Union Public Service Commission (UPSC) exams and ranked ninth position at the national level.
 He began his civil service career in 2009 and was assigned to the Karnataka cadre.

 From 2009 to 2012, Senthil worked as the Assistant Commissioner in Ballari.
-He served two terms as the Chief Executive Officer of the Shivamogga Zilla Panchayat.
+He served two terms as the chief executive officer of the Shivamogga Zilla Panchayat.
 Later, he took charge as the Deputy Commissioner in the districts of Chitradurga and Raichur.
 From 2016, he worked as the Director in the Department of Mines and Geology.
 Since June 2017, Senthil held the position of Deputy Commissioner in the Dakshina Kannada district.

-Senthil resigned from administrative services on September 2019, expressing disappointment with the state of democracy in the country.
+Senthil resigned from administrative services in September 2019, expressing disappointment with the state of democracy in the country.